-If you are a caregiver for an dementia patient or other elderly person, your best defense against mental and physical health disorders is taking care of yourself.
+If you are a caregiver for a dementia patient or other elderly person, your best defense against mental and physical health disorders is taking care of yourself.

-Exercise and physical activity aren’t just good for your mind and body, it can help you stay active and mobile as you age!
-Regularly including all 4 types of exercise will give you a wide range of real-life benefits.
+Exercise and physical activity aren’t just good for your mind and body; they can help you stay active and mobile as you age!
+Regularly including these 4 types of exercise and physical activity will give you a wide range of real-life benefits.

 Endurance activities help you:

 - keep up with your grandchildren during a trip to the park.

 - dance to your favorite songs at the next family wedding.

 - rake the yard and bag up the leaves.

 - lift your carry-on bag into the overhead bin of the airplane.